JuliaInterop/MATLAB.jl/README.md

 eval_string("a = sum([1,2,3])")
 ```

-The `eval_string` also takes an optional argument that specifies which MATLAB session to evaluate the code in, e.g.
+The `eval_string` function also takes an optional argument that specifies which MATLAB session to evaluate the code in, e.g.
 ```julia
 s = MSession()
 eval_string(s, "a = sum([1,2,3])")